RanitManik/iCoder-Bootstrap/README.md

 <h1 align="center">icoder</h1>

-<p
-Welcome to iCoder - Your Ultimate Coding Blogging Site!

-iCoder is a cutting-edge blogging platform designed for coding enthusiasts like you!
+<p> iCoder is a cutting-edge blogging platform designed for coding enthusiasts like you!
 Powered by Bootstrap, our sleek and modern interface provides an immersive reading experience for all things coding-related.

-Key Features:

-Bootstrap-Powered: iCoder is built with Bootstrap, ensuring a responsive and visually stunning design across all devices, from desktops to smartphones.
-Intuitive User Interface: Our user-friendly interface makes navigation a breeze, allowing you to explore a vast collection of coding articles effortlessly.
-Engaging Content: Dive into a plethora of informative and engaging blog posts written by coding experts and enthusiasts from around the world.
-Interact and Connect: Join our vibrant community of coders, share your insights, and exchange ideas with like-minded individuals through comments and discussions.
-Search and Discover: Easily find the topics that interest you with our powerful search feature and curated categories.
-Stay Updated: Never miss a beat with our regular updates and notifications on the latest coding trends, tools, and tutorials.

-Whether you're a seasoned developer or just starting your coding journey, iCoder is the perfect platform to expand your knowledge, share your experiences, and be inspired by the ever-evolving world of coding.

-Join iCoder today and embark on an exciting coding adventure!
-Happy coding!
 </p>
 <br />
 <a href="https://github.com/RanitManik/Bootsrap.git"><strong>Explore the docs »</strong></a>